Aquabord Solves a Lot of Watercolor Problems

 • Aquabord is made on a warp-resistant 1/8" FSC-certified hardboard.
 The base panel is totally sealed.
 Then one side of the panel is coated with an archival, acid-free kaolin clay.

 • The surface has a texture similar to cold-pressed watercolor paper.
-However, it is whiter than watercolor papers.
-The white panel provides a wonderful brilliance to our paintings.

 • The panel does not buckle, warp or shrink, no matter how much water we put on it.